-Aung San Suu Kyi in the Hague for Rohingya genocide showdown | DW | 10.12.2019
+Aung San Suu Kyi in The Hague for Rohingya genocide showdown | DW | 10.12.2019

 - Forcibly transferring children of the group to another group.

-Punishable offences under the treaty include: genocide; conspiracy to commit genocide; direct and public incitement to commit genocide; attempt to commit genocide; complicity in genocide.
+Punishable offenses under the treaty include genocide, conspiracy to commit genocide, direct and public incitement to commit genocide, attempt to commit genocide, complicity in genocide.

-This current proceedings are only the third genocide case filed at the court since World War Two.
+These current proceedings are only the third genocide case filed at the court since World War II.

 aw/rc (AP, AFP, Reuters, dpa)